 They know most emojis like the backs of their hand and feel strongly when they see them.

-Use this emotional leverage to your advantage but don’t abuse the privilege.
+Use this emotional leverage to your advantage for your social media accounts but don’t abuse the privilege.

 3. Use Emojis in Place of Words Only When the Meaning is Crystal Clear

-If you used a red emoji heart (or an emoji heart that’s any color you wish, really) instead of the word “love,” anyone reading your social media message is going to immediately understand what you mean.
+If you used a red emoji heart (or an emoji heart that’s any color you wish, really) instead of the word “love,” anyone who sees your social media emojis is going to immediately understand what you mean.

 Your social media posts can even use the happy smiley in lieu of the word happy or the crying smiley instead of the word sad.